Monroe Township, NJ 08831

 Overview of Selected Trail

 Thompson Park is 675 acres in Monroe Township just south of Jamesburg Borough.
 The Park includes active recreational facilities, but also a natural area with several miles of trails.
 It is one of the largest parks owned and operated by the Middlesex County Parks Department.
 An active Open Space Preservation Program has preserved an additional 1000 acres south of the park that will provide additional hiking and recreational opportunities..
-For more information visit Middlesex County Department of Parks and Recreation.
+For more information visit Middlesex County Office of Parks and Recreation.

 A total of about 4.5 miles of trail, including: